Pogs, Tazos, Flippos, and other milkcaps

 If you would like to contribute to the site you can register as a member and will then have the ability to edit the information on each milkcap/pog/tazo page.

 Also, if you have some Pogs, Tazos, Flippos, etc. that you would like to scan to send me so I can add them to the website, this would be appreciated.
-However, before scanning them please contact us first to check whether I already have a scan of them or not.
+However, before scanning them you might want to contact us first to check whether I already have a scan of them or not.
 I already have most of my collection scanned, but only part of it is currently on the website, so I don't want to waste your time scanning something if I've already got it.
 Scans should be at 300DPI.
 Preferably saved as a .png file for maximum quality, though this might result in a file size too large for emailing, so jpg/jpeg is fine too.

 Site Updates